What to know about credit card agreements

 The basics of cardmember agreements

-• The APR (introductory and regular interest rates), including an explanation as to how the APR is calculated for your card
+- The APR (introductory and regular interest rates), including an explanation as to how the APR is calculated for your card.

-• Fees issued for late payments and other consequences such as penalty APRs, which may be applied when payments are missed
+- Fees issued for late payments and other consequences such as penalty APRs, which may be applied when payments are missed.

-• Other information applicable to your specific card
+- Other information applicable to your specific card.

-0% APR and other introductory offers in your cardmember agreement
+Low APR and other introductory offers in your cardmember agreement

 Read on to find out when you can expect to receive your cardmember agreement and federal laws that are designed to make the fine print more comprehensible for you, the consumer.

-Where can you find the fine print in your credit card agreement
+Where can you find the fine print in your credit card agreement?

 Your credit card agreement should arrive in the mail, usually in the same envelope as your card.
-If you did not receive the agreement or somehow it was lost in the mail, the card issuer must make it available to you upon request.
-According to federal law, the issuer must either resend it to you or provide you with online access to the agreement.
-For Chase customers, if you accidentally misplace the paper copy of your agreement, no worries.
-You can download a copy at Chase.com or call the number on the back of your card to request a copy be mailed to you.
+If you did not receive the agreement or somehow it was lost in the mail, the card issuer must make it available to you upon request by sending you a copy or providing online access to it.

 Where to find your APR on the cardmember agreement